Brian Tamaki: Responses to the COVID-19 pandemic

+TFRC protests

 On 23 July, Tamaki's Freedom and Rights Coalition staged protests in Auckland, Wellington and Christchurch to protest against various problems in New Zealand society including rising living costs, violence, housing shortages, healthcare sector strains, and excessive government farming regulations.
 Tamaki addressed protesters in the Auckland Domain.
 Protesters disrupted traffic in Auckland and Wellington.
 Following the 23 July protests, Tamaki announced plans to establish a new coalition with three minor parties to contest the 2023 New Zealand general election.
 On 16 August, Tamaki and his wife Hannah were issued with traffic infringement notices for causing traffic disruption during the 23 July Auckland protest.

 On 6 August, Tamaki led another TFRC protest known as the "patriots day and march" at the Auckland Domain.
 The TFRC protesters were met by counter-demonstrators led by Mark Graham.
 Police kept peace between the two rival groups and sealed the Southern Motorway's ramps at Khyber Pass Road to prevent TFRC protesters from marching onto the highway and disrupting traffic.

-On 23 August, Tamaki led a protest march outside the New Zealand Parliament in Welligton, which attracted between 1,500 and 2,000 protesters.
+On 23 August, Tamaki led a protest march outside the New Zealand Parliament in Wellington, which attracted between 1,500 and 2,000 protesters.
 They were met by 500 counter-protesters led by Pōneke Anti-Fascist Coalition.
 According to Wellington District Commander Superintendent Corrie Parnell, protesters, counter-protesters and the public were generally well behaved with no reported problems, arrests, or trespass orders being issued.
-During the Parliament protest, Tamaki launch a new umbrella political party called "Freedoms NZ" which consists of the New Nation Party, Vision New Zealand, and the NZ Outdoors & Freedom Party.
+During the Parliament protest, Tamaki launched a new umbrella political party called "Freedoms NZ" which consists of the New Nation Party, Vision New Zealand, and the NZ Outdoors & Freedom Party.

+On 28 September 2023, Tamaki and his wife Hannah led a TFRC protest against a scheduled "Agenda 2030" conference at the New Zealand Parliament in Wellington.
+They along with Outdoors Party leader Sue Grey addressed the protesters.
+Members of the Pōneke Anti-Fascist Coalition staged a counter-protest outside Parliament.
+The Coalition's march coincided with similar protest activities in Wellington organised by Julian Batchelor's Stop Co-Governance movement, the farming advocacy group Groundswell NZ, and a gang hīkoi protesting against the National and ACT parties' anti-gang policies.

 Response to Cyclone Gabrielle

 In March 2023, Tamaki blamed pornography, abortion, and gay rights for the devastation in the eastern North Island caused by Cyclone Gabrielle.
 Tamaki made these statements during an hour long sermon based on the Old Testament Book of Leviticus.
-He also claimed that Gisborne and Hastings had the highest number of pornography consumers in New Zealand.
+He stated that Gisborne and Hastings had the highest number of pornography consumers in New Zealand.
 Tamaki's remarks were condemned by Mayor of Gisborne Rehette Stoltz, who described them as "disappointing, unhelpful and laughable."